 Mr. Sugerman serves as a neutral in alternative dispute resolution in a variety of forums, including private arbitration and mediation and judicial arbitration.
 After thirteen years as an arbitration panelist for the Bar Association of San Francisco’s Attorney-Client Fee Dispute program, in which he often acted as chief arbitrator, Mr. Sugerman is now Chair of BASF’s Attorney-Client Fee Dispute Executive Committee, which oversees the program.

-Mr. Sugerman serves on the board of the American Safe Climbing Association, a non-profit organization of climbers dedicated to making the sport of rock climbing safer by replacing unsafe bolts and anchors and educating climbers, land managers, and the public about climbing and anchor safety.
-He sits on the Advisory Council of The Crucible, a nonprofit arts education organization in Oakland that utilizes one-of-a-kind industrial arts education programs to foster a collaboration of arts, industry, and community.
+Mr. Sugerman serves on the board of The Crucible, a nonprofit arts education organization in Oakland that utilizes one-of-a-kind industrial arts education programs to foster a collaboration of arts, industry, and community.
+He serves on the board of the American Safe Climbing Association, a non-profit organization of climbers dedicated to making the sport of rock climbing safer by replacing unsafe bolts and anchors and educating climbers, land managers, and the public about climbing and anchor safety.
+He serves on the board of the Sonoma Valley Authors Festival, a nonprofit working to “Stimulate the Minds and Nurture the Souls of Readers” by bringing people together to explore a variety of literary genres, discover the advances being made in science, technology and medicine, and foster genuine connections with others.
+He serves on the Board of Trustees of the Contra Costa Jewish Day School.
 Mr. Sugerman is a past President of the Board of Directors of the San Francisco Senior Center, the nation’s oldest non-profit senior center, a multi-purpose human service agency providing services and programs for seniors, their families, and other caregivers.
 He is also a former member of the Board of Directors of the Black Rock Arts Foundation, a nonprofit organization supporting and promoting community, interactive art, and civic participation.

 Mr. Sugerman lives in Oakland with his wife Zindzi and their two children.